-I have read and understand that in order to progress in the undergraduate nursing program, I must achieve a grade of "B" (83) or higher in each nursing course.
-I understand that I am required to pass the exam component with an average weighted score of 83 (B) by the end of each course in order to progress in the upper division of nursing.
-If I achieve an average, weighted score 83 (B) within the exam component, then all grades (exams and coursework) are combined for the final official overall grade of the course.
-If I do not achieve a minimal average weighted score of 83 (B) on the exam component, the grade percentages for all components including exams are not calculated and the official overall grade for the course remains the average weighted score within the exam component.
-In order to pass the clinical component of course, I must achieve a satisfactory rating in all objectives by end of the semester.
-I must pass the clinical component with a satisfactory rating in order to continue to progress in the upper division, as well.
+The student is required to pass the exam component with an average weighted score of 83 (B) by the end of the course in order to progress in the upper division of nursing.
+If the student achieves an average weighted score 83 (B) within the exam component, then all grades (exams and coursework) are combined for the final official overall grade of the course.
+If the student does not achieve a minimal average weighted score of 83 (B) on the exam component, the grade percentages for all components including exams are not calculated and the official overall grade for the course remains the average weighted score within the exam component.

+In order to pass the clinical component of course, a student must achieve a satisfactory rating in all objectives by end of the semester.
+The student must pass the clinical component with a satisfactory rating in order to continue to progress in the upper division, as well.